amshekar/geek-solve/challanges/challanges.md

 •	Search a substring in a string and return its index for the first occurrence.

 •	Input: array of [1, 3, 11, 11, 1, 9, 3], Write a function that returns the element that appears only once.

+ Get ready to answer why your solution is optimal or how you can optimize it further.
+Discuss the algorithm complexity - n, log(n), n2, etc.